-The Group has managed and operated airport shops for over twenty-five years and airport retailing remains one of the core business activities of the Group and is a contributor to the Group's revenues and profitability. daa directly operates airport shopping and retailing activities at Dublin and Cork airports.
+The Group has managed and operated airport shops for over twenty-five years and airport retailing remains one of the core business activities of the Group and is a contributor to the Group's revenues and profitability. data directly operates airport shopping and retailing activities at Dublin and Cork airports.
 A proportion of specialist retail outlets, together with all food and beverage activities, are concessioned out at Dublin and Cork airports.
-In the year ending 31 December 2019, turnover from total direct retail sales (including concession income from retail and catering activities) at Dublin and Cork airports accounted for approximately €179 million, representing approximately 19 per cent. of the Group's turnover and 51 per cent. of the two airports' commercial revenues.
+In the year ending 31 December 2020, turnover from total direct retail sales (including concession income from retail and catering activities) at Dublin and Cork airports accounted for approximately $\epsilon$ 47 million (2019: $\epsilon$ 179 million), representing approximately 16 per cent.
+(2019: 19 per cent.) of the Group's turnover and 39 per cent.
+(2019: 51 per cent.) of the two airports' commercial revenues.